 We all love trees, and for true tree enthusiasts, or those just curious about our Delaware State Tree, local tree care service company Stein Tree, discusses the American Holly.

 The American Holly (ilex opaca), one of over 1000 holly cultivars, has been the state tree of Delaware since 1939.
 The tree grew wild in our state, and a fertilizer salesman from Milton, Delaware, Charles C. Jones, Sr. began exporting holly products such as wreaths.
 The export became so popular that at one time, Milton was known as the Holly Capital of the World.
 The economic importance of the tree, until nearly the 1960s, was so great that a forester’s secretary suggested that the tree be named the state tree, and the Legislature signed a law to that effect.

 American Holly Characteristics

 The American Holly is an evergreen tree that is also classified as an ornamental tree.
 Like other evergreens, the tree keeps its foliage all year long, but its berries can brighten any dull winter landscape with their bright red color.
 Of course, in order for the red berries to be produced, multiple trees need to be grouped, including male and female varieties.
-The recommendation is one mail tree to three female trees.
+The recommendation is one male tree to three female trees.
 The trees can be relatively far apart, as the pollination is done by bees, but both types must be present.
 The berries often serve as food for birds, but they are non-edible for humans.